nhoizey/images-responsiver/packages/eleventy-plugin-images-responsiver/README.md

 See also the list of [contributors](https://github.com/nhoizey/eleventy-plugin-images-responsiver/contributors) who participated in this project.

+## Alternatives

+To deal with responsive images in Eleventy, there are multiple other plugins:

+- [eleventy-plugin-respimg](https://www.npmjs.com/package/eleventy-plugin-respimg) by Eric Portis ([@etportis](https://twitter.com/etportis/)) provides a shortcode for responsive images with Cloudinary
+- [eleventy-plugin-local-respimg](https://github.com/chromeos/static-site-scaffold-modules/tree/master/modules/eleventy-plugin-local-respimg) by Sam Richard ([@Snugug](https://twitter.com/Snugug/)) provides an Eleventy transform for resizing and optimizing local images

 ## License

 This project is licensed under the [MIT License](LICENSE.md).